-This article will firstly explore the types, technologies, skills, and responsibilities of a great back-end developer.
-Then, we are going to analyze the cost to hire one for your company and all the alternatives you have concerning a candidate’s experience, employment type, and region.
-By the end of our guide, you will be able to choose a back-end developer that will correspond to your company’s needs.
+This article first explores the types, technologies, skills, and responsibilities of a great back-end developer.
+Then, we analyze the cost of hiring one and the alternatives you have concerning a candidate’s experience, engagement type, and region.
+By the end of our guide, you will be able to choose a back-end developer that corresponds with your company’s needs.

 A back-end developer is one of the most critical roles in your development team.
-This person will be responsible for creating and maintaining your website’s server, application, and database by utilizing related web technologies (i.e., Java, Python, Go, etc.).
-For this definition to be more understandable, let’s look at the back-end engineer’s types, technologies, skills, and responsibilities.
+This person is responsible for creating and maintaining your website’s server, application, and database by utilizing related web technologies (i.e., Java, Python, and Go).
+For a better understanding, let’s look at the types of back-end engineers and their technologies, skills, and responsibilities.

 The three types of back-end developers based on experience